Larson wins rain-delayed NASCAR Cup race at Watkins Glen

 Elliott picked the outside lane for the restart and held off Larson when the green flag waved, quickly building a half-second lead.
 But a spin by Loris Hezemans brought out the caution that changed the outcome.

-Larson won the Xfinity race on Saturday when teammate William Byron and Ty Gibbs spun out vying for first on the last lap.
+Larson also held off Allmendinger to win the Xfinity race on Saturday at The Glen, taking advantage when teammate William Byron and Ty Gibbs spun out vying for the lead with under five laps to go.

+“It’s almost like we were in the same situation as yesterday,” Allmendinger said.
+“He (Larson) doesn’t really make any mistakes.”

 Early in the second stage, Logano passed Todd Gilliland for the lead and Kyle Busch moved in behind him, but as the laps in the stage began to dwindle Elliott was lurking in fourth, backing off near the end of the segment to save fuel.
 Logano held off Busch for his fourth stage win of the season.